How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 For Meross MSG100:

-The Meross MSG100 suits any garage door opener in the Australian market (not locked to specific brands) and responds quickly to open/close commands with little to no lag, and is accessible from CarPlay.
+The Meross MSG100 works with any garage door opener in the Australian market (not locked to specific brands), responds quickly to open/close commands with little to no lag, and is accessible from CarPlay.

 - Download the Meross app and complete device pairing via the QR code on the device